martin-p-bauer/2018_JWP/Part2.md

 ![](img/SemInteropElderlyHomeUseCase.png)

 In a such environment and use case, it is first mandatory to address security and privacy by design since we are dealing with eHealth and personal safety highly critical data and applications (even if actuations within BANs are not yet considered for quite all the existing use cases).

+> should be linked to general interoperability discussion, e.g. in Problem Description - so interoperability is a very important aspects, we focus on semantic interoperability

 It is also mandatory to address interoperability, in particular since:
 1. At least heterogeneity of medical devices and measures has to be masked at application level,
 2. At the operational level and from the hospital management information system (MIS) point of view, a new patient’ BAN integration into existing monitoring and control systems has to be carried out as far as possible without any redesign of those systems, even partially,
 3. At smart BAN level and from the end user perspective, any new sensor integration has to be transparent for the elderly, with a minimum number of easy operations.

 For addressing all the aforementioned requirements, interoperability will have thus to be handled at multiple levels for our elderly at home additional use case:

  * Device level for in particular handling point 3 and to some extend point 2,

- *	Informational level, i.e. data and semantic, for in particular
+ * Informational level, i.e. data and semantics, in particular

  - handling point 1, point 2, point 3,

+ > what does 'handling point 1, point 2, point 3' mean here?

  - data/information sharing across systems, i.e. Smart BAN and Smart Home systems,
  - enabling semantic-based embedded data analytics.
 This will be used here for alarm management, monitoring/control and resident/elderly/caregivers assistance purposes,
  - for facilitating cross-domain interactions, in particular between healthcare, wearables and Smart Home.